Current operations at Terminal 30

 Marginal Way that provides a Seattle base for a major shipping line.
 Containerized freight is transferred between ships, trucks, and temporary terminal storage using cranes and forklifts.

-The port acquired the property from Chevron in 1985 and developed it as a container terminal, although the terminal was converted for use as a cruise ship facility between 1999 and 2008.
+The Port of Seattle acquired the property from Chevron in 1985 and developed it as a container terminal.
+From 2004-2008 the terminal was used as a cruise ship facility.